Visibly Fair Mechanisms: Introduction

 A foundational theory for mechanisms with restricted message spaces comes from \cite{greenPartiallyVerifiableInformation1986}, who study settings where participants are restricted to a limited message space that depends on their true state.
 Their key insight is that by constraining the information a participant can reveal, the set of implementable outcomes can be expanded beyond what is possible in standard direct mechanisms.

-Beyond the already discussed cases of the Indian Administrative Service (IAS) cadre allocation \citep{thakurMatchingCivilService2023}, the U.S.\ Military Academy’s cadet-branch matching \citep{sonmez2013matching,sonmez2013bidding,greenbergRedesigningUSArmy2024}, and Chinese college admissions \citep{huchinesecolleges}, many real-world mechanisms also limit the extent of preference reporting.
+Beyond the already discussed cases of the Indian Administrative Service (IAS) cadre allocation \citep{thakurMatchingCivilService2023}, the U.S.\ Military Academy’s cadet-branch matching \citep{sonmez2013matching,sonmez2013bidding,greenbergRedesigningUSArmy2024}, and Chinese college admissions \citep{huchinesecolleges}, other real-world mechanisms also limit the extent of preference reporting.
+Relatedly, \citet{aygunTurhan2023AffirmativeActionIndia} document a restricted preference-language problem in Indian affirmative-action allocations, where applicants rank institutions even though their relevant preferences may be over institution--vertical-category positions.
 In school choice, for example, some systems cap the number of schools an applicant may rank \citep{haeringer2009constrained, calsamigliaConstrainedSchoolChoice2010}, while others allow applicants to “bundle” schools into groups without inter-group comparisons \citep{huang2025bundled}.